neu-autonomy/nfl_veripy/README.md

 ### About

 This repository provides Python implementations for the robustness analysis tools in some of our recent papers.
+This research is supported by Ford Motor Company.

 #### `nn_partition`